 Publisher: St. Martin’s Press

-Have you read Empire of the Vampire?
+Have you read Handle with Care?
 What did you think?